 No Leaking

 Always keep an eye on your faucets for a drip.
-If you have a leaky faucet the cost will add up.
+If you have a leaky faucet, the cost will add up.
 The same goes for your toilet constantly running.
 If you notice a leak, it may be time to replace it.

 All Purpose Cleaner

 There really isn’t a need to get different cleaners for every room in your house.
-To really save time, money, and shelf space, opt for a general purpose cleaner.
-Again geez, I almost wonder if this post should be on my BJs’ blog ๐ but this $3.99 cleaner has been our go to lately.
-I mop the floors, wipe the bathroom down and more with it.
-It has lasted us all through summer, fall, and now almost into winter, I will need to buy some again in a week or two. $3.99 though for six months is a steal!
+Opt for a general-purpose cleaner to save time, money, and shelf space.
+Again geez, I almost wonder if this post should be on my BJs’ blog 😉 but this $3.99 cleaner has been our go-to lately.

 Less Bath Time

-Before you go check out this:
+Before you go, check out this: